BlckHawker/Productivity-App/WIKI.md

 # Overview

-This project is a full-stack application with a **React frontend** and a Node.js / Express backend using **TypeScript**.
+This project is a full-stack application with a React frontend and a Node.js / Express backend using TypeScript.

-- The **frontend** communicates with the backend API to display and manage tasks.
+- The frontend communicates with the backend API to display and manage tasks.
-- The **backend** handles API requests, interacts with a **PostgreSQL database via Prisma**, and contains all business logic.
+- The backend handles API requests, interacts with a PostgreSQL database via Prisma, and contains all business logic.
-- Automated tests are set up for both frontend and backend using **Jest**, with coverage enforcement.
+- Automated tests are set up for both frontend and backend using Jest, with coverage enforcement.
-- The project uses **Vite** for frontend development and build tooling.
+- The project uses Vite for frontend development and build tooling.

 The project is organized so that the **root `package.json`** mainly coordinates scripts across both frontend and backend, while most dependencies live in the respective folder (`frontend/package.json` or `backend/package.json`).
 # First-Time Setup